 Lunar New Year Celebration Souvenirs

-World of Color Features “Hurry Home” Pre-Show
+World of Color “Hurry Home” Pre-Show Returns in 2023!

-As night falls, the Paradise Pier area sparkles with a nighttime spectacular.
-The 6 minute “Hurry Home” plays immediately before the traditional World of Color evening show.
-Hurry Home features Mulan, Mushu and a little lantern.
-There are traditional elements relating to Lunar New Year celebrations, including all of the delightful foods!
-The musical composition played during Hurry Home was originally played for the opening ceremony of Shanghai Disney Resort.
+As night falls, the Pixar Pier area sparkles with a nighttime spectacular.
+After several years on pause, the 6 minute “Hurry Home” plays immediately before the first World of Color evening show.
+This water show combines lighting and special effects.
+“Hurry Home” features Mulan, Mushu, and a little lantern with traditional elements relating to Lunar New Year celebrations, including all of the delightful foods!
+The musical composition played during “Hurry Home” was originally played for the opening ceremony of Shanghai Disney Resort.